qbism/4TAK-dll/README.md

 ### CanSave

 This new export now dictates whether the game is saveable or not.
+Used for manual and autosaves, but _not_ when transitioning to another level in the unit.

 ### ClientChooseSlot